Updated December 2023: a Comparative Analysis of Leading Large Language Models

 Anthropic claims some of Claude's standout features include “extensive general knowledge honed from its vast training corpus, with detailed background on technical, scientific, and cultural knowledge.
 Claude can speak a variety of common languages, as well as programming languages”.

 Moreover, Claude offers automation capabilities, allowing users to streamline their workflows.
 The model can execute various instructions and logical scenarios, including formatting outputs as per specific requirements, following if-then statements, and performing a series of logical evaluations.
 This empowers users to automate repetitive tasks and leverage Claude's efficiency to enhance productivity.
-Recently, a new Claude version was introduced, offering an impressive 100k token limit.
-With this expanded capacity, one can now effortlessly incorporate entire books or extensive documents, opening up exciting possibilities for users seeking comprehensive information or detailed creative prompts.
+With its large 100k token limit, one can effortlessly incorporate entire books or extensive documents as context.

 Anthropic's Claude model introduces a feature known as constitutional AI, which involves a two-phase process: supervised learning and reinforcement learning.
 It addresses the potential risks and harms associated with artificial intelligence systems utilizing AI feedback.
 By incorporating the principles of constitutional learning, it aims to control AI behavior more precisely.

-Cohere has successfully developed two remarkable models called command-xlarge and command-medium.
-These generative models excel at interpreting instruction-like prompts and exhibit better performance and fast response which makes them a great option for chatbots.
+Cohere has successfully developed the Command-nightly model that excels at interpreting instruction-like prompts and exhibits better performance and fast response, making it a great option for chatbots.

-The Cohere family of models, including command-medium and command-xlarge, has been trained on internet data and instructions, which decreases their quality as compared to GPT models but increases the speed of inference.
-These models have been trained using 6 billion and 50 billion parameters, respectively.
+The Command-nightly has been trained on internet data and instructions, which decreases its quality as compared to GPT models but increases the speed of inference.
+This model has been trained using 52 billion parameters, and it is the most up-to-date version of the Command models.

-By leveraging the power of Cohere models, businesses can enhance their productivity and efficiency.
-The models are pre-trained on vast amounts of textual data, making them easy to use and customize.
+This model is pre-trained on vast amounts of textual data, making it easy to use and customize.
 Furthermore, Cohere's multilingual semantic search capability supports over 100 languages, enabling organizations to overcome language barriers and reach a wider audience.

-To facilitate experimentation and exploration, Cohere offers the Cohere Playground - a visual interface that allows users to test the capabilities of their large language models without the need to write any code.
+To facilitate experimentation and exploration, Cohere offers the Cohere Playground - a visual interface that allows users to test the capabilities of its model without the need to write any code.

 Google, a global technology giant, has developed several pioneering large language models (LLMs) that have reshaped the landscape of natural language processing.